Volkswagen Golf Mk8 (2020-2022) Expert Review

 - If you live in the city: pick one of the hybrids.
 The mild hybrid powertrains don’t offer any electric-only range, but they do help to reduce emissions and fuel consumption.
 When the plug-in hybrid Golf GTE arrives during the second half of 2020, it’ll become the pick of the range for town driving.

-- If you’re a petrolhead at heart: with 242bhp and completely reengineered suspension, the GTI promises to be a thrilling hot hatch (while also being perfectly usable day-to-day).
-An even more powerful four-wheel-drive Golf R variant will arrive later in 2020 with, according to rumours, a mighty 329bhp.
-Finally, if you’re a keen driver who also values good fuel efficiency, check out the 197bhp diesel-powered Golf GTD.
+- If you’re a petrolhead at heart: with 242bhp and completely reengineered suspension, the GTI is a thrilling hot hatch (while also being perfectly usable day-to-day).
+An even more powerful four-wheel-drive Golf R variant is even better still, with the kind of performance that'll leave you breathless.

 Even the most powerful of the 1.5 TSI petrol engines (in theory the least fuel efficient engine in the line-up, bar the sporty models) should return fuel economy of just over 50mpg, says VW.
 Of course, when the high-performance variants arrive, they’ll do so with rather more of an appetite for fuel than that – you shouldn’t expect any more than 30mpg in mixed driving from a Golf GTI, for instance.